Knowledge base

 Emails placed in the trash

-Unless otherwise configured, an email deleted by the user is moved to the trash, and it is only after a delay of several days or weeks that the trash is automatically emptied (it can also be emptied by a user click).
+Unless otherwise configured, an email deleted by the user is moved to a trash can, and it is only after a delay of several days or weeks that the trash can is automatically emptied (it can also be emptied by a user click).
 Therefore, during a restoration operation:

 Emails placed in non-conventional folders